emmahewson/island-bees/README.md

 1. As a general user:
   - 1.1: I want to understand the purpose of the site immediately upon entering
   - 1.2: I want to be able to find what I need immediately and for the navigation to be easy to follow & intuitive
-  - 1.3: I want to be able to view the site on any device and for it to be fully responsive
+  - 1.3: I want to be able to use all features on the site on any device and for it to be fully responsive
   - 1.4: I want to be able to find answers to common questions
   - 1.5: I want to be able to contact the company with any questions or queries
   - 1.6: I want to be able to find the company on social media to find out more